10 Uncommon Mental Exercises to Change Your Bad Emotional Habits

 Below you will find the top habit-reforming exercises that have helped me overcome my mental blocks and neurotic tendencies.

-They create a more assertive, responsible, aware, purposeful, and accepting person in me, little by little, day by day.
+They create a more responsible, aware, purposeful, and accepting person in me, little by little, day by day.

 10 Uncommon Mental Exercises to Change Your Bad Emotional Habits